MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

     let creationDate: Date
 }
 ```
+>

-You'll get some compiler errors for not having any initialiers or default values for certain properties.
+You'll get some compiler errors for not having any initializers or default values for certain properties.
 Let's go ahead and fix that:
+>
 ```
 init(imageURL: String, imageHeight: CGFloat) {
     self.imageURL = imageURL